-Introduction Date of Last Revision/Review: 04/20/11 This topic discusses the responsibilities of those persons who support the IRB members.
-Requirement IRB Administrator, with the appropriate assistance of other IRB Analysts and Support Staff, is responsible for ensuring that the IRB functions are accomplished in a professional fashion that complies with all relevant regulatory requirements.
+This topic discusses the responsibilities of those persons who support the IRB members.

+The IRB Administrator (Director of Research Compliance-IRB), with the appropriate assistance of other IRB Analysts and Support Staff, is responsible for ensuring that the IRB functions are accomplished in a professional fashion that complies with all relevant regulatory requirements.